 The perfect opportunity to get a behind-the-scenes look at EPFL

 Whether you are passionate about science and engineering or just curious to see what goes on behind the scenes at EPFL, you should check out our special open house this fall.
 This family-friendly event, which will be held to celebrate our school’s 50th anniversary, will take place over the weekend of 14–15 September 2019.
 It will be free of charge and open to anyone with an interest in science – from children on up!
 The theme will be the future of technology.
 Visitors will get an inside look at the cutting-edge initiatives being carried out across the school in the areas of innovation, research and education.
 You will be able to check out informative stands, attend talks on specific topics, take part in workshops and campus tours, play educational games and enjoy a host of other activities.
 Don’t miss out – join the 30,000+ people expected to visit our campus over the two days.

-Come discover how physicists produce small stars in a large machine, with the aim of mastering a new source of energy, inexhaustible, safe and respectful of the environment.
+Find out how physicists produce small stars in a large machine, with the aim of mastering a new source of energy, inexhaustible, safe and respectful of the environment.

-Come explore the secrets of matter, from elementary particles to innovative materials and living matter, through atoms and molecules.
+Explore the secrets of matter, from elementary particles to innovative materials and living matter, through atoms and molecules.

 Our Earth has fever.
 Can we still save the planet by controlling the energy at our disposal?